testissimo/testissimo.github.io/documentation/tests.md

 ## Running And Debugging Tests

 Use "play" and "stop" buttons in right top corner to run and stop test.
-For more info visit: **[Running Tests Manually Or Headless, Debugging](#/running-tests-manually-or-headless)**
+For more info visit: **[Running, Debugging And Headless](#/running-debugging-headless)**

 ## Tests Management